South Pickett Street Corridor Improvements

 What is the project timeline?

-Planning and conceptual design is planned for Fall 2023-Summer 2024.
+Planning and conceptual design is planned for Fall 2023-Fall 2024.
+A City Council Public Hearing will take place in Fall 2024.
 Detailed design is planned for 2024-2025, and construction is planned for 2025-2026.
 Community engagement is planned throughout the duration of the project.

 Does this project consider truck traffic?

 Yes.
 Due to the robust commercial activity on this corridor, it is essential that trucks be able to access their destinations for pick-ups and deliveries.
 Based on in-person observations, video observation, coordination with the business community, and geometric analysis and traffic simulation, staff determined that trucks will continue to be able to access their respective destinations, and in some cases do so more easily.
-The project team will continue to ensure that trucks are accommodated during the detailed design phase, which follows industry guidance on roadway design, particularly for urban and suburban areas.
+The project team will continue to ensure that trucks are accommodated during the detailed design phase and adhere to industry guidance on roadway design, particularly for urban and suburban areas.

 The project team also understands that truck parking on South Pickett Street is a concern and is working with the business community to address this through the project design.